Faris H. Rizk

 Open to PhD positions — Fall 2026

-Previously, I was fortunate to join Prof. Min Xu’s lab at Carnegie Mellon University, where I contributed to representation learning for Cryo-electron Tomography (Cryo-ET), focusing on foundation-model components for low signal-to-noise settings using equivariant transformers and contrastive learning.
+Previously, I worked with Prof. Min Xu at Carnegie Mellon University on representation learning for Cryo-electron Tomography (Cryo-ET), exploring noise-resilient pretraining and equivariant components for low signal-to-noise scientific imaging.

 Interests